Hyouteki/Mini-projects/README.md

 # Mini-projects
-Mini projects that I want to put on GitHub but are not big enough to deserve their own repositories.
+Projects that I want to put on GitHub but are not big enough to deserve their own repositories.

 ## Contents
 - [Chatbot](https://github.com/Hyouteki/Mini-projects/tree/main/Chat%20bot); A python chat bot that speaks